 At the beginning of every month, the Principal Investigator will receive an invoice summary via e-mail listing the amount that has been charged against their speed types.
 If the PI does not wish to receive the email notification, they or their Lab Manager can enter alternative or additional e-mail addresses to receive this summary on the Maintenance Menu >> User page.

 You can only correct speed types for orders prior to invoicing.
-Find your “role” in the QRG, and then refer to the “Correct a Fund DPA” section for more detailed instructions.
+PIs, Lab Managers, and Department Administrators can change the speed type associated with an order/reservation using the Speed Type Correction/Distribution page.
 NOTE: The Service Core Manager or the Core Associate are the only MyCORES roles that are able to make adjustments once the order has been invoiced.

 Yes!
 MyCORES was designed to make accessing this information easy.
 You can use a number of report functions in the Reports Menu to obtain detailed information about core products and services purchased on your designated speed types.
 Examples include: